sts10/lemire_nearly_divisionless_random/readme.markdown

 We also gain some ease when it comes to testing.
 Since `lemire_from_seed` uses whatever seed you give it, you can test it for all possible seeds and see if it produces an equal distribution of roll results (see the `is_distribution_perfectly_even` test in `tests/tests.rb`).

-### Shortcuts as helper functions
+### Only using useful shortcuts, and making them their own helper functions

-I was also able to break out each of the three shortcuts MacCárthaigh describes into their own, one-line helper functions, making them easier to read and far easier to test and prove to oneself that they work as described, which I also did in `tests/tests.rs` (which is why they're all public functions).
+In this version I decided to only use the one shortcut we think matters in Rust: `(u8::MAX - s + 1) % s` as a replacement for `256 % m`.
+Though I did make another helper function called `convert_an_m_to_a_roll_result` purely to help readability.
+Again, isolating these two functions makes them easier to test as well (see: `tests/tests.rs` -- which is why they're all public functions).

 I think it came out OK!

-As you might guess, this version is a bit slower than the more compact `roll_using_lemire_fast`, and it's even slower than the traditional rejection method described above: In a fresh benchmark, the readable version runs in 8.480 nanoseconds compared to the more compact version's 5.644 nanoseconds and the traditional method's 6.344 nanoseconds.
-But again, I'm not writing for speed at this point.
+Delightfully, in the handful of benchmarks I've run so far, `roll_using_readable_lemire` runs just as fast (if not faster?!) than `roll_using_lemire_fast` (roughly 5.8 ns for both).
+This shows that breaking the process into 4 functions doesn't slow Rust down (which makes sense), and it also shows that two of those shortcuts we forwent in the readable version aren't all that important for speed in Rust.

 ## So do I understand Lemire's nearly divisionless random now?